2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2. 2012 Weak Edge Lettering Errors

-Weak edge lettering appears when insufficient pressure or worn dies result in faint, partially formed inscriptions on the coin’s edge.
-The lettering is present but noticeably lighter or less defined than normal strikes.
-Some letters may be barely visible or incomplete.
+Weak edge lettering appears when insufficient die pressure or worn tooling produces faint, incompletely formed inscriptions on the coin’s edge.
+The lettering is present but noticeably lighter or thinner than a normally struck coin, and some individual letters may be barely legible.

-A 2012 Benjamin Harrison weak edge lettering error in MS66 sold for $79 in 2019.
-These errors are more common than missing edge lettering varieties but still attract collector interest.
+A 2012 Benjamin Harrison weak edge lettering error graded MS66 sold for $79 in 2019.
+These errors are more common than missing edge lettering varieties but still attract a collector premium over standard coins.
+The more pronounced the weakness — meaning the harder letters are to read — the more valuable the error tends to be.

 2012 Weak Edge Lettering Presidential Dollar Price/Grade Chart